Upton Sinclair: Personal life

 In 1910, the Sinclairs moved to the single-tax village of Arden, Delaware, where they built a house.
 In 1911, Sinclair was arrested for playing tennis on the Sabbath and spent eighteen hours in the New Castle County prison in lieu of paying a fine.
 Earlier in 1911, Sinclair invited Harry Kemp, the "Vagabond Poet", to camp on the couple's land in Arden.
 Meta soon became enamored of Kemp, and in late August she left Sinclair for the poet.
 Sinclair, unable to obtain a divorce in New York, traveled to the Netherlands for a migratory divorce.

 An Amsterdam court declared their marriage annulled May 24, 1912 on the basis of adultery by Meta.
 Sinclair declared before the court that they were both living in Hilversum, The Netherlands, Meta being temporarily in New York.

-In 1913, Sinclair married Mary Craig Kimbrough (1882–1961), a woman from an elite Greenwood, Mississippi, family who had written articles on Winnie Davis, the daughter of Confederate States of America President Jefferson Davis.
+In 1913, Sinclair married Mary Craig Kimbrough (1882–1961), a woman from an elite Greenwood, Mississippi, family and author of articles on Winnie Davis, the daughter of Confederate States of America President Jefferson Davis.
 They met when she attended one of his lectures about The Jungle.
 In 1914 he moved to Croton-on-Hudson, New York, joining the local community of prominent socialists.

 In the 1920s, the couple moved to Long Beach, California.
 They remained married until her death in 1961.

 Later that same year, Sinclair married his third wife, Mary Elizabeth Willis (1882–1967).
 They moved to Buckeye, Arizona, before returning east to Bound Brook, New Jersey, where Sinclair died in a nursing home on November 25, 1968, a year after Mary.
 He is buried next to Willis in Rock Creek Cemetery in Washington, D.C.